nhsconnect/Events-Management/pages/messages/messages/allergies_and_adverse_reactions.md

 ### Message Sequencing

-As vaccinations shared using the vaccinations event message may change and therefore `new`, `update` and `delete` types of the event are supported.
+As `AllergyIntolerance` shared using the `AllergyIntolerance` event message may change and therefore `new`, `update` and `delete` types of the event are supported.
 To allow a consumer to perform message sequencing, the event MUST include the `meta.lastUpdated` element within the `MessageHeader` resource allowing the consumer to identify the latest and most up to date information.

 ## Onward Delivery ##

-The delivery of the `Vaccinations` event messages to subscribers via MESH will use the following `WorkflowID` within the MESH control file.
+The delivery of the `AllergyIntolerance` event messages to subscribers via MESH will use the following `WorkflowID` within the MESH control file.
 This `WorkflowID` will need to be added to the receiving MESH mailbox configuration before event messages can be received.

 | MESH WorkflowID | `VACCINATIONS_1` |

+????????????????????????????????????????????????

 ## Resource Population Requirements and Guidance ##

-The following requirements and resource population guidance must be followed in addition to the requirements and guidance outlined in the [Generic Requirements](explore_genreic_event_requirements.html) page.
+The following requirements and resource population guidance must be followed in addition to the requirements and guidance outlined in the [Generic Requirements](explore_generic_event_requirements.html) page.

 ## Resource Mapping Overview  ##